rvk007/Recover-FAT32-File-System/README.md

 $ make
 ```

 To use this tool you need the binary file of the FAT32 disk.
-To know how to create a FAT32 disk click [here]().
+To know how to create a FAT32 disk click [here](https://github.com/rvk007/Recover-FAT32-File-System#create-a-fat32-disk).

 ## Usage

-To see the meanings of all the flags of the tool just run `./file`" and it will print the below output:
+To see the meanings of all the flags of the tool just run `./file` command:

 ```
 $ ./file